Finance & Legal

 Published on

-Many co-founders decide on an equal split of equity early on in the life of their startup because it appears to be a simple solution that is easy to agree on.
+Many co-founders decide on an equal split of equity in a startup early on in the life of their startup because it appears to be a simple solution that is easy to agree on.
 But this can lead to trouble down the line if one founder feels they are committing more time and money to the success of the startup without any corresponding reward in terms of ownership.
 That’s why it often makes sense for startup founders to agree on a division of equity that reflects their individual contributions to the business.

 It makes sense therefore for any startup co-founder to think hard about how they ought to divide up equity.
 They need to discuss it in detail with their business partners and investors, and then get it down in writing, however awkward this may feel on a personal level.